sebinside/ASDF/README.md

 [Elgato Stream Decks](https://www.elgato.com/us/en/s/explore-stream-deck) are, without a doubt, powerful hardware (and software!) controllers for streamers, content creators, developers, and anyone looking to enhance their productivity.
 However, there is *always* room for improvement.
 This is **ASDF**, a collection of advanced stream deck features.
 This project has three main goals:

-**💪 Empower power users**: Provide advanced features and customization options for really experienced users (like me 🤓).
+**💪 Empower power users**: Provide advanced features and customization for really experienced users (like me 🤓).

-**🛠️ Bend the boundaries**: Push the limits of what the Stream Deck can do, exploring new possibilities and functionalities.
+**🛠️ Bend the boundaries**: Push the limits of what Stream Decks can do, exploring new possibilities.

 **🌟 Be an inspiration**: Some features may inspire the community and also the software developers over at Elgato 😉